 If you’re not sure what type of student support you’re seeking, the list below may help you decide.
 If you have questions or need assistance, please contact the LEEP Center.

 Come to campus to speak with and learn about our students in person.
-For-profit companies can contact Brian Hanna, associate director of Career Services, and nonprofit organizations can contact Micki Davis, director of community engagement.
+For-profit companies can contact Michelle Flint, Director of Career Development for the LEEP Center, and nonprofit organizations can contact Micki Davis, Director of community engagement.
 On-campus options include:

 - Information sessions: Describe your organization and the employment or internship opportunities available.